suer/redmine_readme/README.markdown

 Redmine README plugin
 ====================================
-A plugin for Redmine that shows README descriptions on each top page of project.
+A Redmine plugin shows readme on each overview page of project.

 Author
 ------------------------------